wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-identity-synchronization/includes/4-explore-directory-synchronization.md

 Directory synchronization is the synchronization of identities or objects (users, groups, contacts, and computers) between two different directories.
 For Microsoft 365 deployments, synchronization is typically between your on-premises Active Directory environment and Azure AD.
-Drectory synchronization isn't limited to any one specific directory.
+Directory synchronization isn't limited to any one specific directory.
 In fact, it can include other directories such as HR databases and an LDAP directory, as seen in the following diagram.

 :::image type="content" source="../media/identity-management-components-8be36e51.png" alt-text="graphic of the various components involved in Identity Management":::